meatballs/meatballs.github.io/content/blogs/successful_talk_proposals.md

 you'll have our reviewers hooked.
 They'll want to know more and, to do that, they'll score the proposal highly.

-I'm going to use a couple of lightning talks as examples here.
+I'm going to use a lightning talk as an example here.
 For those, you still have to submit a written proposal - you just use an index card and a [bucket]({{< ref "/blogs/lightning_talks" >}}) - and those are reviewed and selected.